tomaszlyszczyk/cehv11labs/README.md

 ## Module 09 - Social Engineering

-* 1.1 Sniff Users’ Credentials using the Social-Engineer Toolkit (SET)
+* 1.1 Sniff Credentials using the Social-Engineer Toolkit (SET)
   * clone http version of the site, not https
   * skip creating phising email (steps 16 - 24), visit fake site directly
 * 0.0 Give the trainer your card number, expiration date and CVV code